dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-02-nostr-swarm-highlights.md

-read the internet archive version of an article or the version that is published by an online magazine, the version on the author's website, or the version read by some guy that has read more about Bitcoin than anyone else you know---it's all the same, essentially.
+read the internet archive version of an article or the version that is published by an online magazine, the version on the author's website, or the version read by some guy that has read more about Bitcoin than anyone else you know[^fn-guy]---it's all the same, essentially.
 What matters is the information itself.

+[^fn-guy]: There is only one such guy, as we all know, and it's [this Guy][guy].
+[guy]: nostr:npub1h8nk2346qezka5cpm8jjh3yl5j88pf4ly2ptu7s6uu55wcfqy0wq36rpev

-Practically speaking, the source of truth in the nostr world is---you guessed it---an event.
+Practically speaking, the source of truth in a hypernostrized world is---you guessed it---an event.
 An event signed by the author, which allows for the information to be wrapped in a tamper-proof manner, which in turn allows the information to spread far and wide---without it being